Configurations

 htc 0 mem=150G

 Here, we have restricted the output to only the name, priority, execution time, limit of submitted jobs per user and limit of trackable resources (TRES) fields using the format option.
+The output can be read in the following way:

-• gpu (used with gpu and gpu_interactive partitions) limits to 100 the number of simultaneous jobs per user,
+• gpu (used with gpu_* and gpu_*_interactive partitions) limits to 100 the number of simultaneous jobs per user,

 • daemon (used with htc_daemon partition) is suitable to execute light processes that need to run during a long time.
-It is limited to 10 simultaneous jobs per user and 1 CPU and 3G of memory per job (see Required parameters limits),
+It is limited to 10 simultaneous jobs per user and 1 CPU and 16G of memory per job (see Required parameters limits),

 Note